TomLing/tomling.github.io/_drafts/2019-01-24-azure-serverless-functions-routing-options.md

 ## Making route parameters optional

 Supplying function parameters using routing as demonstrated in my previous example is a great way of making the URL of our function more human readable and easier to consume.
-However we have refactored our code to remove the friendly message to alert the user they have forgotten to supply the name parameter.
+However, we have refactored our code to remove the friendly message to alert the user they have forgotten to supply the name parameter.

 In order to add this message back into our function, we need to make our route parameter optional.
 This can be achieved by adding a **?** to the parameter name in the route definition and the type in the function header parameters (if it is a value type in order to make it nullable).

-Refactor the code to the following
+Refactor the code to the following.

 {% highlight csharp %}
 [FunctionName("NameFunction")]